roblebob/UltradianX/README.md

 ___Right:___ The PreferencesFragment shows all the Tags and their associated color, an _Adventures_ is dedicated to.
 Here the user can add, edit and delete Tags, but most important change its color.
+Here the user has the most detailed view on the _24h spiral activity clock_.

-To navigate from the OverviewFragment to the PreferencesFragment, the user has to swipe upwards on the _24h-spiral activity clock_.
-To return from the PreferencesFragment to the OverviewFragment, the user has to swipe downwards on the _24h-spiral activity clock_.
+To navigate from the OverviewFragment to the PreferencesFragment, the user has to swipe upwards on the _24h spiral activity clock_.
+To return from the PreferencesFragment to the OverviewFragment, the user has to swipe downwards on the _24h spiral activity clock_.

 #### Main & Detail